Men's Issues

 Do you feel as if your voice hasn’t been heard or listened to?
 You know that something is wrong but can’t put your finger on it - you just know you need help.
 There’s a stigma surrounding men seeking help for their betterment that I want to help dispel.
 You need help to and I will work with you to figure out how to best solve any challenges that you face.
 We will work together and make sure that your voice will always be heard and listened to.

-— Gabriel Trees, Associate Marriage & Family Therapist in Portland, OR
+— Christian Holmes, Associate Marriage & Family Therapist in Pasadena, CA

 Highlighting current struggles around men's mental health, sexuality, and physical health in regards to aging, relationship dynamics, and attachment styles.
 I help break down old patterns that get in the way of a modernized view of masculinity, from a non-toxic perspective without deconstruction of one's masculine sense of self.
 Emotions and understanding them, how to work with empathy, and how to find vulnerability within your relationships.